Soulside Journey (1991)

 and Cromlech.
 As a result, the band was signed by Peaceville Records.

-Metal style, not long after this was released.
+black metal style, not long after this was released.

-Soulside Journey begins with a brief, horror-inspired intro before the song
+Soulside Journey begins with a brief, horror-inspired intro before the

-Metal from these guys, but here it is.
+death metal from these guys, but here it is.
 One of the first things to notice is the fast tremolo riffs.
 This style was already

-somewhat common in Swedish Death Metal, yet Darkthrone utilized these riffs far more efficiently.
+somewhat common in Swedish death metal, yet Darkthrone utilized these riffs far more efficiently.
 This goes to show that the

 band didn't change so drastically, with the albums that followed this.
 As for differences, Nocturno Culto's vocals are deeper,